caxtonmbuvi/shoesly/README.md

-# Shoe Commerce App with Flutter and Firebase
+# Shoesly Commerce App with Flutter and Firebase

+A brief video overview

+/Users/caxtonmbuvi/Flutter_Apps/shoesly/assets/images/WhatsApp Video 2024-05-18 at 10.35.43.mp4

 A comprehensive shoe commerce application built with Flutter and Firebase, featuring product listing, cart management, and payment processing.